Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Results: Comparing with ABM

-These findings demonstrate that the BiLSTM model is not only more efficient but also better calibrated, offering a more reliable predictive envelope for public health decision-making.
-The visual and numerical evidence points to BiLSTM’s advantage in uncertainty quantification, which is crucial for scenario planning in rapidly evolving epidemiological contexts.
-These plots provide further insight into the differences in predictive uncertainty between ABC and BiLSTM.
-Figure~\ref{fig:coverage} compares the bias and coverage performance of the ABC and BiLSTM methods for epidemiological parameter estimation using simulated infected count data.
-The top-left panel shows the mean percentage bias over the 60-day period, with BiLSTM maintaining near-zero bias while ABC exhibits substantial negative bias, particularly between days 10 and 20.
+Figure~\ref{fig:coverage} compares the bias and coverage performance of the ABC and DeepIMC methods for epidemiological parameter estimation using simulated infected count data.
+The top-left panel shows the mean percentage bias over the 60-day period, with DeepIMC maintaining near-zero bias while ABC exhibits substantial negative bias, particularly between days 10 and 20.
 The top-right panel shows coverage over time, with both methods remaining close to the nominal 95\% coverage level.
-The bottom-left panel summarizes key statistics, indicating that BiLSTM achieves lower mean absolute bias and RMSE compared to ABC.
-The bottom-right panel compares overall coverage, showing both methods achieve values close to the 95\% target, though BiLSTM provides consistently more accurate predictions with reduced bias.
+The bottom-left panel summarizes key statistics, indicating that DeepIMC achieves lower mean absolute bias and RMSE compared to ABC.
+The bottom-right panel compares overall coverage, showing both methods achieve values close to the 95\% target, though DeepIMC provides consistently more accurate predictions with reduced bias.

-Figure~\ref{fig:network_topology} illustrates the performance of the BiLSTM model in predicting transmission probability ($p_{\text{tran}}$), contact rate ($c_{\text{rate}}$), and basic reproduction number ($R_0$) from ABM-generated epidemiological time-series data.
+Figure~\ref{fig:network_topology} illustrates the performance of the DeepIMC model in predicting transmission probability ($p_{\text{tran}}$), contact rate ($c_{\text{rate}}$), and basic reproduction number ($R_0$) from ABM-generated epidemiological time-series data.
 Predicted values are plotted against actual values, with the red dashed line indicating the ideal 1:1 correspondence.
 The model achieves low prediction errors for $p_{\text{tran}}$ (MAE = 0.0577) and $R_0$ (MAE = 0.0572), demonstrating strong agreement with the true values.
 However, predictions for $c_{\text{rate}}$ show substantial bias and reduced accuracy (MAE = 0.9892), indicating challenges in learning contact rate dynamics from the available input features.